somya2406/here-for-you/README.md

 ## Unique Features:
 ### 1.Covid Helpline Resource
 _This part of the website gives you all the information about the helpline numbers, Remdesivir Injections availaibility, Information about the groups where people can find plasma and brief information about plasma donation.
-You can actually DONATE plasma by clicking on the button there or you can find the available plasma donor near you and their contacting information._
+You can actually register yourself to DONATE plasma by clicking on the button there or you can find the available plasma donor near you and their contacting information._

 ![](https://user-images.githubusercontent.com/81457490/119225221-17f1c400-bb20-11eb-9c9c-7c5ed8ff8aa4.png "Covid Helpline Resource Page")